Chapter 15 Armour of the Divine Core

 Then the ground begins to shake.

-A low rumble rolled beneath the soil, followed by cracking roots and splitting stone.
+A low rumble rolls beneath the soil, followed by cracking roots and splitting stone.

 BOOM.